irmb/virtualfluids/docs/pages/Gitlab-CI.md

 VirtualFluids is using Gitlab CI to automate the build, test and deployment process.
 The Gitlab CI is configured in the file `.gitlab-ci.yml` in the root folder of the repository.
 The configuration is based on the [Gitlab CI/CD Documentation](https://docs.gitlab.com/ee/ci/).

-Most Gitlab CI jobs are running whith each push to the repository.
+Most Gitlab CI jobs are running with each push to the repository.
 Additionally, some jobs are running on a schedule.
 The schedule is defined [here](https://git.rz.tu-bs.de/irmb/VirtualFluids/-/pipeline_schedules).

 Almost all jobs are based on the Docker image from the Gitlab CI Docker Registry.